Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The Coorong's median income among taxpayers was $42,191 in financial year 2022.
-The average income stood at $53,292 during the same period.
-These figures are lower than those for Rest of SA, which were $46,889 and $56,582 respectively.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimates suggest the median income would be approximately $47,604 and the average income around $60,129 by September 2025.
-According to the 2021 Census, incomes in The Coorong fall between the 7th and 12th percentiles nationally for households, families, and individuals.
-The earnings profile shows that 31.0% of the community (1,755 individuals) earn within the $800 - 1,499 range, unlike metropolitan regions where 27.5% fall within the $1,500 - 2,999 band.
-Housing costs are modest with 90.5% of income retained, but total disposable income ranks at just the 13th percentile nationally.
+The Coorong SA2's median income among taxpayers was $42,191 and average income stood at $53,292 in the financial year 2022.
+This compares to Rest of SA's figures of $46,889 and $56,582 respectively.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for median income would be approximately $47,604 and average income would be around $60,129 as of September 2025.
+According to the 2021 Census, household, family and personal incomes in The Coorong all fall between the 6th and 12th percentiles nationally.
+The earnings profile shows that 31.0% of the community (1,755 individuals) earn within the $800 - 1,499 range, unlike metropolitan trends where 27.5% fall within the $1,500 - 2,999 band.
+Housing costs are modest with 90.5% of income retained, but total disposable income ranks at just the 12th percentile nationally.

 Frequently Asked Questions - Income